Yyyoung6699/Island/README.md

 ```
 2.Interaction

-By ray detection whether the GreenTree object hit, if hit, play animation, and based on the number of plants, generate animals
+By ray detection whether the GreenTree object hit, if hit, play animation, and based on the number of plants, generate animals.
 ```ruby
  if (hit.collider.CompareTag("GreenTree"))
             {